dinde451/jarr.d1/Jarulfs_Guide.md

 The update is done once every 0.05 seconds which explains why all timing information is given in steps of 0.05 seconds.

+Some further infromation about combat, especially by monsters, can be found in chapter 5.5.

 ## General information

 Before we start discussing the actual combat, it is good to know some